 Crown jewel of the Olympic Mountains.

-Mount Olympus is the highest peak in the Olympic Mountains, an impressive glaciated massif crowned by three summits, positioned in the heart of the range.
+Mount Olympus [Sunh-a-do] is the highest peak in the Olympic Mountains, an impressive glaciated massif crowned by three summits, positioned in the heart of the range.
 Guarded by a 17.5 mile approach that begins at only 600’ above sea level, climbing Mount Olympus is a significant undertaking despite its modest 7980’ summit elevation.
 Summit day involves glacier travel, steep snow climbing, and finishes with a short pitch of rock on the summit block.

 Climbing the summit block on Mt.
 Olympus.